 Up for more of a challenge?
 Try paddling the length of the lake from Hammondsport to Penn Yan (it’s about 20 miles).
 Not feeling quite that ambitious, try the western branch from Hammondsport to Branchport, which is about 14 miles.
 Regardless of where you paddle to, make sure you are on the water at dusk to take in an awe-inspiring sunset.

 Keuka Watersports (located in the depot at Depot Park on the southern end of the lake) has a wide range of kayaks, paddleboards, sunfish and safety equipment available to rent.
-Looking for more full-throttle fun, jet skis are also available.
-Or go all out and rent a double-decker pontoon for an unforgettable family adventure or party.

 There are boat launches in Penn Yan at the Morgan Marina or the Penn Yan Village Boat Launch, and in Hammondsport at the Harbor Lights Marina.